Cimarron Hydroelectric Power Project: Environmental concerns

 Opponents of the project pointed to various drawbacks of the proposed project, but the issue at hand was the consequences that the dam would have had on the water flow of the Lempa River.
 The river already has four hydroelectric dams and represents some of the scarce water resources of the country.
 The Lempa River is the only river that can be of practical use for dams of significant electrical output in El Salvador.

 The Latinamerican Water Tribunal summarizes an ongoing complaint: “The Fundacion Rio Lempa along with the Comite Ambiental de Chalatenango, filed a complaint against the imminent construction and operation of "El Cimarron" Hydroelectric Power Project on the Lempa River, located in the Chalatenango Department.
 The opposing parties claim that such project poses a serious environmental and health threat for thousands of inhabitants, with further negative repercussions on the already deteriorated Lempa river basin.”

-On the other hand, in 2000, the Central American Water Tribunal resolved to ask the Salvadorian government to stop construction of the project, and to request the World Bank to stop financing it.
+On the other hand, in 2000, the Central American Water Tribunal resolved to ask the Salvadoran government to stop construction of the project, and to request the World Bank to stop financing it.

 A study by the National University of Costa Rica presents an accurate view on the extreme dependence that El Salvador has on the Lempa River, and therefore the tremendous impact that this project will exert on this vital resource.
-Forty eight percent of El Salvador's population lives in cities, towns and villages (including the capital city) in the Lempa River basin, which covers 49% of the Salvadorian territory.
+Forty eight percent of El Salvador's population lives in cities, towns and villages (including the capital city) in the Lempa River basin, which covers 49% of the Salvadoran territory.

 Paradoxically, the economic aspect of the project which appeared to be its driving force used by government agencies to gain support in the eyes of international lenders, may have become its most detrimental side after all.
 As a result of ever increasing prices of materials, due to the 2008 world recession, the initial building costs which were estimated at 400 million dollars have tripled to 1,100 million dollars.
 This amount in itself represents at least 1/20 of the Nominal GDP of the country which is 22,115 billion dollars.